-4.4 Research and development incentive receivables
+4.5 Research and development incentive receivables

-Year ended December 31,
+Year Ended December 31,

-(in thousands of €) 2015 2016
+(in thousands of €) 2017 2016 2015

-Research and development incentive receivables-current 0 163
+Research and development incentive receivables-current € 158 € 163 €

-Research and development incentive receivables-non-current 1,568 2,046
+Research and development incentive receivables-non-current 3,033 2,046 1,568

-1,568 2,209
+€ 3,191 € 2,209 € 1,568

-On December 31, 2016, the Group has recorded a tax receivable of €2.2 million compared to €1.6 million on December 31, 2015, in relation with a research and development incentive tax scheme in Belgium under which the research and development incentives can be refunded after five years if not offset against future income tax expense.
+On December 31, 2017, the Group has recorded a tax receivable of &3.2 million compared to &2.2 million on December 31, 2016, in relation with a research and development incentive tax scheme in Belgium under which the research and development incentives can be refunded after five years if not offset against future income tax expense.
 The research and development incentives are recorded in other operating income (see note 5.2) in the consolidated statement of profit and loss and other comprehensive income.
-These amounts are expected to be gradually reimbursed in cash as from 2017 onwards.
+These amounts are expected to be gradually reimbursed in cash as from 2018 onwards.

-4.5 Restricted cash
+4.6 Restricted cash

-Year ended December 31,
+Year Ended December 31,

-(in thousands of €) 2015 2016
+(in thousands of €) 2017 2016 2015

 Non-current restricted cash

-Rental guarantee building Bio-Incubator 0 244
+Rental guarantees € 256 € 244 €

-Escrow account > 1 year 0 905
+Escrow account > 1 year 905

-Total non-current 0 1,149
+Total non-current € 256 € 1,149 €

 Current restricted cash

-Escrow account < 1 year 0 786
+Escrow account < 1 year 1,692 786

-Total restricted cash 0 1,935
+Total restricted cash € 1,948 € 1,935 € -

-On December 31, 2016, the Group had a total amount of €1.9 million of restricted cash.
+On December 31, 2017, the Group had a total amount of €1.9 million of restricted cash.
 This amount is split as follows:

-- § A non-current part for an amount of €1.1 million with a long term maturity (more than 12 months) and relating (i) for €0.2 million to a deposit guarantee related to the lease agreement for the laboratory and offices of the company and (ii) for €0.9 million to an escrow account with a third party involved in the collaboration with AbbVie.
-This escrow account will be released to the Group or to the third party under certain conditions after the completion of the work plan of the related collaboration agreement with AbbVie. - § A current part for an amount of €0.8 million with a short maturity and relating to the short term part of the above-mentioned escrow account.
+- A non-current part for an amount of €0.25 million with a long term maturity (more than 12 months) and mainly relating to a deposit guarantee paid under the lease agreement for the laboratory and offices of the company. - A current part for an amount of €1.69 million with a short maturity and relating to an escrow account opened under an agreement with a third party involved in the collaboration with AbbVie.
+This escrow account will be released to the Group or to the third party under certain conditions after the completion of the work plan of the related collaboration agreement with AbbVie.